Brazil: handling internal investigations

 Besides, properly investigating wrongdoings can be of extreme importance, especially in antitrust, corruption and public bid fraud matters, cases in which the company can choose to sign a leniency agreement in order to take advantage of legal benefits such as a reduction in the penalty or immunity.

 An internal investigation, as well, is useful to cease the improper conduct, to assess and reduce or mitigate the legal risks and exposure to the company, to adopt remediation measures, and to be a positive example for the other employees.
-In addition, monies deviated can be recovered, in some cases, by filing judicial requests.
+In addition, monies and assets deviated can be recovered, in some cases, by filing judicial requests.

 However, if the company takes too long to respond to the offences practised by an employee, evidence may fade, and the continuance of the work relationship may be understood as a tacit forgiveness.